networknext/next/docs/deploy_to_development.md

 └────────────────────────┴──────────────────────┴──────────────────┴──────────────────┴────────┘
 ```

-## 5. View the portal
+## 8. View the portal

 Go to https://portal.[yourdomain.com]

-Your development environment is now online.
+Congratulations!
+Your development environment is now online!

 Next step: [Deploy to Staging](deploy_to_staging.md)